 \end{theorem} Proof of Theorem \ref{th:bonnet} is given in Appendix \ref{sec:bonnet_apndx}.

-We also derive a gradient identity for the covariance matrix using Price's theorem \cite{price}.
-Among two versions of the Price's theorem, we used the first-order identity to minimize computational overhead. \begin{theorem} With the same assumptions from Theorem \ref{th:bonnet}, we have the following gradient identity:
+We derive a gradient identity for the covariance matrix via Price's theorem \citep{price}.
+Among the two versions of the Price's theorem, we use the first-order identity to minimize computational cost. \begin{theorem} With the same assumptions as in Theorem \ref{th:bonnet}, the following gradient identity holds:

-\end{theorem} Proof of Theorem \ref{th:price} is provided in Appendix \ref{sec:price_apndx}.
-We note that the updated covariance matrix should be valid, which implies that the updated $\Sigma_{c}$ should be a symmetric and positive-definite matrix.
-However, in the implementation, we replace the expectation of the right-hand side of Equation \ref{eq:price} with the average for a batch of latent vectors; hence, the updated $\Sigma_{c}$ is not symmetric or positive-definite in most cases.
+\end{theorem} Proof of Theorem \ref{th:price} is given in Appendix \ref{sec:price_apndx}.
+In the implementation, we replaced the expectation of the right-hand side of Equation \ref{eq:price} with the average for a batch of latent vectors; hence, the updated $\Sigma_{c}$ may not be symmetric or positive-definite.
 To force a valid covariance matrix, we modify the updates of the covariance matrix as follows:

 where $S_{\mathbf{z}} = \delta(\mathbf{z})_c \pi_c \Sigma_c^{-1} \left( \mathbf{z}-\boldsymbol{\mu}_c \right) \nabla_{\mathbf{z}}^{T} \ell(\mathbf{z})$, and $\gamma$ denotes the learning rate for $\Sigma_c$.
 Equation \ref{eq:sym} holds as $\Delta\Sigma_c = \frac{1}{2} E_q \left[ S_{\mathbf{z}} \right] = \frac{1}{2} E_q \left[ S_{\mathbf{z}}^{T} \right]$.
 Motivated by \citet{pmlr-v119-lin20d}, Equation \ref{eq:psd} ensures the positive-definiteness of the covariance matrix, which is proved by Theorem \ref{th:psd}. \begin{theorem} The updated covariance matrix $\Sigma_{c}'=\Sigma_{c}+\gamma\Delta\Sigma_{c}'$ with the modified update rule specified in Equation \ref{eq:psd} is positive-definite if $\Sigma_{c}$ is positive-definite. \end{theorem} Proof of Theorem \ref{th:psd} is provided in Appendix \ref{sec:psd_apndx}.